Konvt/pgbar/README.md

 However, when using the range.hpp part, it may lead to longer compilation times due to extensive template matching operations.
 ### What's the difference from other C++ progress bars on Github?
 There doesn't seem to be much difference, except for the support for more customizable progress bar character settings.

+Github already has a [better progress bar library](https://github.com/p-ranav/indicators), if you want to use a more powerful progress bar, I'd recommend that one.

 I wrote this for the reason that [tqdm.cpp](https://github.com/tqdm/tqdm.cpp) can't run on my machine, [progressbar](https://github.com/gipert/progressbar) is too slow, and [cpptqdm](https://github.com/aminnj/cpptqdm) can't run on Windows.